Intelligent infrastructure in transportation

 Autonomous vehicles and IoT technologies

-Smart roads and traffic flow optimization
+Smart roads and optimization of vehicle flow

 Impact of smart infrastructure on energy